linode/docs/docs/guides/uptime/monitoring/how-to-install-nagios-on-debian-10-ubuntu-2004/index.md

 ## Install Nagios

-1. Install Nagios, answering any prompts you receive during the installation process:
+1. Install Nagios, answering any prompts you to receive during the installation process:

         sudo apt install nagios4